ULL-ESIT-PL/babel-learning/doc/parser/tokenizer.md

 ## context.js

 The `context.js` is code to deal with the ambiguity in js produced by regexps and division.
-See https://github.com/sweet-js/sweet-core/wiki/design
+See https://github.com/sweet-js/sweet-core/wiki/design.
+See my PL notes at section [Lexical Ambiguity Example](https://ull-pl.vercel.app/topics/syntax-analysis/teoria#lexical-ambiguity-example)

+...
+Although ECMAScript started as a language with a simple design, over the years that design has become more and more complex.

 ## state.js